wodanaz/Genomewide_alignment/README.md

 # Genomewide alignment of high quality genomes (using sea urchins as example)
-I will use Cactus to create a genome wide alignment
+To use Cactus to create a genome wide alignment

 # First Step: Create an index/database and model repeat families of each genome with RepeatModeler